 The new display marks 80 years since the artist’s arrival in the UK and visualises the experience of exile, exploring its impact on Motesiczky’s art.
 It brings to life Motesiczky’s family background, their network of friendships and journey into exile.
 It also looks at the circle of fellow émigrés she moved in especially in Hampstead and her relationships with the two most important people in her life: the writer Elias Canetti (1905–1994) with whom she was emotionally involved for three decades, and her mother Henriette (1882-1978) who became Marie-Louise’s most remarkable subject.
 After Marie-Louise’s death her struggle to gain artistic recognition was taken over by the Marie-Louise von Motesiczky Charitable Trust.

 The Marie-Louise von Motesiczky Charitable Trust has supported Tate Archives since 2012, when the personal papers of Marie-Louise von Motesiczky were presented to Tate.
-In addition to the major gift renaming the Archive Gallery and the associated display, the Marie-Louise von Motesiczky Charitable Trust is supporting Tate Archive’s Émigré Art Archives project – a three-year cataloguing and digitisation project, comprising the professional papers of J.P.
+In addition to the major gift and support for the associated display, the Marie-Louise von Motesiczky Charitable Trust is supporting Tate Archive’s Émigré Art Archives project – a three-year cataloguing and digitisation project, comprising the professional papers of J.P.
 Hodin, the personal papers of David Mayor and his wider Viennese family, and the sketchbooks of Jankel Adler.
 This project also includes a public engagement programme of films, show and share sessions, and a symposium.

 Alex Farquharson, Director of Tate Britain said, “This generous grant by the Marie-Louise von Motesiczky Charitable Trust is a fitting and lasting tribute to one among many émigré cultural figures who have enriched this country in inestimable ways.
 This and other grants by her Trust has helped to cement Tate Archive’s reputation as a centre of excellence for the study of émigré artists and art writers particularly those who fled Europe before the Second World War, which now number over 50 such collections.”